 Each Site has its own navigation menu which shows on the left.
 This navigation is unique to the Site and is separate from the Global navigation of the intranet, where you can create mega menus.

 Keep in mind that when you add a Site to your intranet it isn't automatically added to the Global navigation.
 You'll need to add it to the navigation, as explained in the Create Navigation article.

 Copy a Site

 If you're planning on adding numerous department or team sites to your intranet, the easiest way to add them is to create a base skeleton site with the Apps or Pages that will be common to all team sites, and use this as a template each time you create a new site.
-Note that copied Pages will retain their content, but Apps will have no content.
+Note that copied Pages will retain their content, but Apps will have no content or folders.